lucaspena/agt-proof-of-stake/report.md

 a block through a voting mechanism.
 However, the dynamics of this mechanism is complex, and there are various incentives working at cross-purposes (if the block I vote for gets selected I get rewarded; voters could control miners;
 voters could attempt denial of service attacks; etc).
-Still, truthfulness in this domain is of the utmost importance.
+Still, honesty in this domain is of the utmost importance.
 Cryptocurrency would inevitably fail if it was in a miners' best interest to lie about things like block validity, a transaction occurring, or which blockchain to append blocks to.
 In the domain of proof of stake, these security concerns are heightened.
-As users rather than miners now have control over the introduction of new currency, it is perhaps more critical that a proof of stake protocol is truthful.
+As users rather than miners now have control over the introduction of new currency, it is perhaps more critical that a proof of stake protocol is honest.

 One such proof of stake scheme is Ouroboros [@ouroboros].
 Ouroboros is one of the first proof of stake based blockchain protocols, used in the coin Cardano.